AKSW/docs.ontowiki.net/ontowiki/Install-Ontowiki.md

 For some OS, e.g. Windows, binaries exist, but might be a bit dated.
 If you have to compile it, it is recommended to give a `<prefix>`, which will be the path where Virtuoso will be installed.

 **Debian/Ubuntu** recommendation:
  - For a standard install, a prefix of '/usr/local' will do just fine.
 This installs Virtuoso in the standard program path, and reduces confusion as to which binary to run.
-Also, the stock Debian or Ubuntu startup scripts can be used with [[minor modifications|Custom-startup-script-for-Debian]].
+Also, the stock Debian or Ubuntu startup scripts can be used with [minor modifications](http://docs.ontowiki.net/ontowiki_Custom-startup-script-for-Debian).
  - For a development environment it might be better to set things up with a named prefix folder in the '/opt' tree, i.e. `./configure --prefix=/opt/virtuoso`.
 This provides great flexibility for a development environment.
 To name but a few benefits:
   - You may uninstall the compiled software by simply removing the whole directory
   - You may test and use two different versions of Virtuoso at the same time and try out new features